As used in planned giving, refers to the factors used to calculate the value of lifetime payments to individuals or organizations.

 Securities, real estate, or any other property that has risen in value since the benefactor acquired it.
 Generally, appreciated property held by the donor for a year or more may be donated at full fair market value with no capital gains cost.

 A contractual arrangement to pay a fixed sum of money to an individual at regular intervals.
-The charitable gift annuity is a gift to William & Mary that secures fixed lifetime payments to the benefactor and/or another individual.
+The charitable gift annuity is a gift to W & M that secures fixed lifetime payments to the benefactor and/or another individual.

 Gross Income ("AGI")